-If you’re planning a trip to Vietnam, you’ve probably heard of Ha Long Bay.
-There are only amazing things to say about this place; rightfully so.
+If you’re thinking of coming to Vietnam, you’ve probably heard of Ha Long Bay.
 This place is one of the New Seven Wonders of Nature and a UNESCO World Heritage Site.
 The name Ha Long means “descending dragon”

 The population of Hạ Long Bay is about 1,540, They live on floating houses and are sustained through fishing and marine aquaculture.

-In the Middle Ages, Ha Long Bay was an important naval defence base.
-Several invasion attempts were successfully fought off, including those by Chinese fleets.
-Local generals used their intimate knowledge of the bay and its countless islands to outwit and defeat their opponents in creative ways.
+Some history for you.
+Back in the middle ages, Ha Long Bay was a very important naval defence base.
+There were Several invasion attempts but they successfully fought it off.
+The local generals used their knowledge of the bay and its countless islands to outwit and defeat their opponents in creative ways.

 From Sapa we took an overnight train (Chapa Express) that took us to Hanoi.From there we got a cab that took us to Ha Long Bay.
 It seemed like a Grab taxi was cheaper than the tour company bus, so we called a Grab, two of them canceled on us and the one driver wanted to bank more money, so he asked us to cancel our Grab app, we were tired, so we did it, we agreed on the price that was shown with the app.
 There wasn’t a huge problem, minus him asking us to pay for the road tolls, which he never mentioned, we said no and he was fine with it.
 Just be stern and don’t give in all the time.
 They will always try to trick you, so just be extra careful.